Her on-screen presence and ability to realistically transform herself into a variety of completely different characters made her a film legend.

 BiographyGene Tierney was born Gene Eliza Tierney in Brooklyn, New York on November 20, 1920.
-Her father was an insurance broker and the family were well to do.
+The family were well off.
+Her father was a successful insurance broker and her mother a gymnastic teacher.
 She had an elder brother, Howard, and a younger sister, Patricia.
-She attended private schools in Green Farms, near Westport, Connecticut, and then spent two years at the Brillantmont finishing school in Lausanne, Switzerland.
+Gene attended private school in Green Farms, near Westport, Connecticut, and Unquowa School in Fairfield where she played Jo in a school production of "Little Women".
+She then spent two years at the Brillantmont finishing school in Lausanne, Switzerland.

-Gene returned to America and entered polite society at her coming-out party in September, 1938 when she was 17, but she found society life boring and wished to pursue her interest in acting.
-On a visit to Warner Brothers' Studios the young beauty was offered a contract by director Anatole Litvak but her father advised her to enter the profession via the stage.
-She signed up to study acting with Benno Schneider in New York.
+Gene returned to America and entered polite society at her coming-out party in September, 1938 when she was 17, but she found society life boring and decided to pursue her budding interest in acting.
+On a visit to Warner Brothers' Studios the young beauty was offered a contract by director Anatole Litvak but she was advised by her father to enter the profession via the stage.
+She signed up to study acting with Broadway director Benno Schneider in New York.

 Her roles became increasingly important and in 1942 she again appeared in four films including the highly successful historical adventure 'Son of Fury: The Story of Benjamin Blake' and the screwball comedy 'Rings on Her Fingers' which was also a big hit.
 She was now an established star and the following year she given top billing in Ernst Lubitsch's classic comedy 'Heaven Can Wait'.

 Gene was equally busy during the first half of the 1950's appearing in many films although the quality of the movies was not quite so good.
-Nevertheless she gave excellent performances in such movies as 'Night and the City' in 1950, 'The Mating Season' in 1951, 'Plymouth Adventure' in 1952 and 'The Left Hand of God' in 1955.
-Gene did not make another film for seven years and the reasons for this are to be found in her personal life, away from the camera.
+Nevertheless she gave excellent performances in top class films such as 'Night and the City' in 1950, 'The Mating Season' in 1951, 'Plymouth Adventure' in 1952 and 'The Left Hand of God' in 1955.
+After this Gene did not make another film for seven years and the reasons for this are to be found in her personal life, away from the camera.

-Cassini left Paramount to become clothes designer at Fox and Gene eventually only wore his designs onscreen.
-As a result, Cassini costumes appeared in such Gene Tierney films as 'Leave Her To Heaven' 'The Razorís Edge' 'The Ghost and Mrs. Muir' 'Night and the City' 'The Mating Season', 'Close to My Heart', and 'On the Riviera'.
+Cassini left Paramount to become clothes designer at Fox and Gene eventually only wore his designs on screen.
+As a result, Cassini costumes appeared in such Gene Tierney films as 'Leave Her To Heaven' 'The Razor's Edge' 'The Ghost and Mrs. Muir', 'Night and the City', 'The Mating Season', 'Close to My Heart', and 'On the Riviera'.
 His connection to the famous star helped establish him as a leading fashion designer and he later rocketed to international stardom in the early 1960s when he became fashion designer to Jacqueline Kennedy.